A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Have you ever heard of the Nokia brand?
 Did you know it's a Finnish company?

 Home to Nokia, Finland is one of the pioneers of mobile telephony and the Internet.
-It's also one of the most connected countries in the world, offering free wifi everywhere (restaurants, bars, parks...).
+It's also one of the most connected countries in the world, offering free wifi in many places (restaurants, bars, parks...).

-Founded in 1865 in the town of Espoo, Nokia was the starting point for mobile communication technologies and 3G.
+Founded in 1865 in the city of Espoo, Nokia was the starting point for mobile communication technologies and 3G.
 It played a key role in the evolution from cell phones to smartphones.
-Today, Nokia focuses on telecoms networks, 5G and connected objects.
+Today, Nokia focuses on telecommunications networks, 5G and connected devices.

 In addition to Nokia, Finland is recognized as a world leader in innovation and new technologies.
-In fact, the country encourages entrepreneurship and supports the creation of new technologies (artificial intelligence, video games, etc.).
+The country encourages entrepreneurship and supports the creation of new technologies (artificial intelligence, video games, etc.).

 Finland is also very committed to sustainable technologies, and many companies run on green electricity.
 Kupilka being the first!

 Finland is divided into 19 regions, most of which are concentrated in southern Finland.
 Lapland is Finland's largest region, located in the very north of the country, north of the Arctic Circle.
-Finland's 6 main regions are
+Here are Finland's 6 main regions.

 Lapland is Finland's most northerly region, home to vast stretches of wilderness, forests, lakes, reindeer herds and the Northern Lights.